 5 Types of Sensors That Can be Used on Manufacturing Equipment

-Sensors in manufacturing are used to monitor the performance of various processes and aspects of machine operation, collecting data to determine normal baseline levels of operation while also detecting even the most minuscule fluctuations in that performance.
+Sensors used in the manufacturing industry monitor the performance of various processes and aspects of machine operation, collecting data to determine normal baseline levels of operation while also detecting even the most minuscule fluctuations in that performance.
 This data can then enable predictive maintenance — a more effective and efficient way to avoid downtime and keep equipment operational.

 The final piece of the sensor puzzle is real-time communication and connectivity, utilizing today’s high-speed networking capabilities, such as 4G (and soon, 5G) to help ensure data is being monitored and acted upon in real-time.

-In this piece, we will look at common types of sensors and how they are used in manufacturing.
+In this piece, we will look at common types of sensors used in manufacturing and the functions they serve.

 Types of Industrial Sensors

-There are numerous types of sensors, each designed to monitor and collect data about different processes, vectors and equipment performance metrics.
-Each of the types of sensors used in manufacturing serves a purpose.
+There are numerous types of manufacturing sensors and process controls, each designed to monitor and collect data about different processes, vectors and equipment performance metrics.
+Each of the types of sensors used in industrial automation serves a purpose.
 Not all sensors will be required for all applications — the implementation should be determined by the equipment in use as well as the objectives of the predictive maintenance strategy.

 These sensor types include the following: